raspberrypilearning/comic-character/en/step_4.md

 Type in a superhero name or any other details on the form.

-When you click the `Submit` button, the summary section will be updated.
+When you click the `Submit` button on each section, the summary section will be updated.

+Complete the whole form and clip `Submit` on all the sections.

+You should see the whole paragraph get updated to show your user their superhero summary.

 --- /task ---